 Material on documentary Against the Tide, which includes production and research materials.
 Also includes other production materials.
 Donated by Zachary Richard.

-Documents relating to George S. Kausler of New Orleans; photographs of New Orleans and plantation homes; and historical newspapers.
-Donated by William G. Richards, Jr. of Lafayette, Louisiana.
+This is a miscellaneous collection that contains documents relating to George S. Kausler of New Orleans, photographs of New Orleans and plantation homes, and historical newspapers.
+William G. Richards, Jr. of Lafayette, Louisiana donated the collection.

 Milton and Patricia Rickels taught English at the University of Louisiana at Lafayette from the 1950s until retirement.
 They were active scholars and published numerous books and articles.
 The couple received the Louisiana Humanist of the Year Award from the Louisiana Endowment for the Humanities in 1990.
 They were also active in the civil rights movement.
 This collection consists of their personal and professional files, including correspondence, diaries, photographs, certificates, research files, and other papers.
 Donated by James Wilson, Jr.

 Long-time faculty member and administrator at Southwestern Louisiana Institute and the University of Southwestern Louisiana (now the University of Louisiana at Lafayette).
 Personal records relating to Riehl's activities at the University including the Navy's V-12 program during World War II.

 Dr. Joseph E. Riehl was a professor in the Department of English at the University of Southwestern Louisiana (now University of Louisiana at Lafayette).
 He did extensive research in collaboration with Dr. Edwin Marrs on the letters of Charles and Mary Lamb.
 This collection consists of drafts of the manuscript titled The Letters of Charles and Mary Ann Lamb, Volume IV.
 With the help of Leslie D. Schilling and Dean A. David Barry, Special Collections acquired this collection.